g4v4g4i/ArgABM/README.md

 # PLEASE NOTE: this documentation is work in progress!

 # ArgABM
-An agent-based model for scientific inquiry based on abstract argumentation.
+An agent-based model of scientific inquiry based on abstract argumentation.

 ## Published papers based on this model